Where Is The Best Place To See The Northern Lights In Alaska?

 Fairbanks – More Than Meets The Eye

 Even if your main reason for going to Fairbanks is to see the Northern Lights, there are plenty of other things to do in and around the city.
-The city has many historic buildings that date back to the gold rush days, a vibrant contemporary art scene, museums, shops, a cultural and visitors center, and a number of distilleries and breweries where you can taste Alaskan potato vodka!
+The city has many historic buildings that date back to the gold rush days, a vibrant contemporary art scene, museums, shops, a cultural and visitors center, and several distilleries and breweries where you can taste Alaskan potato vodka!
 Here are a few places or events that you won’t want to miss:

-• The University of Alaska Museum of the North – this museum is a great place to learn about Alaska’s native landscape, wildlife, and culture.
+- The University of Alaska Museum of the North – this museum is a great place to learn about Alaska’s native landscape, wildlife, and culture.
 It also features exhibits and movies about the Northern Lights, so you can learn more about the phenomenon.

-• The Fountainhead Antique Auto Museum – this small museum features perfectly restored early-20th-century luxury cars.
+- The Fountainhead Antique Auto Museum – this small museum features perfectly restored early-20th-century luxury cars.

-• The World Ice Art Championship – this ice-sculpting contest is the largest of its kind in the world and draws more than 100 competitors from 30 countries each year!
+- The World Ice Art Championship – this ice-sculpting contest is the largest of its kind in the world and draws more than 100 competitors from 30 countries each year!

-• Ice fishing – find a local fisherman who also gives tours, and you can drive out on a frozen river, dig a hole through the ice, and lower your line!
+- Ice fishing – find a local fisherman who also gives tours, and you can drive out on a frozen river, dig a hole through the ice, and lower your line!
 Although chilly, ice fishing is now done with a warm and sheltered mobile cabin, so the activity is much more pleasant than in the past.

-• Running Reindeer Ranch – take a walk with the ranch’s reindeer.
+- Running Reindeer Ranch – take a walk with the ranch’s reindeer.
 This rescue is family-owned and features guided, educational tours.
 Don’t forget to get your picture taken with the friendly beasts.

-• The Arctic Circle – Fairbanks may feel far North, but if you want to see the true Arctic, you can charter a flightseeing tour to the Arctic Circle.
+- The Arctic Circle – Fairbanks may feel far North, but if you want to see the true Arctic, you can charter a flightseeing tour to the Arctic Circle.
 Along the way, you’ll have a chance to see the mountains, Yukon River, remote villages, and wildlife from the air.
 Many flightseeing tours include a stop in Colfoot, where you can get a guided tour of the small and very scenic town nestled in the Brooks Mountain Range.

 If you want to see the Northern Lights in Alaska, Fairbanks is the place to go!
 This town has been unanimously named the best place to see the Northern Lights in Alaska and for good reason.
-Don’t forget to explore the many other fun activities Fairbanks has to offer on your trip to the Far North.
+Don’t forget to explore the many other fun activities Fairbanks has to offer on your trip to Alaska's Far North.
 But no matter what you do, pack a healthy sense of adventure and get ready for the experience of a lifetime.